oppia/oppia-android/wiki/Bazel-User-Guide.md

 **Expand Sync to Working Set**

 Your working set is any files your VCS says are dirty, roughly corresponding to something like git status.
-By default the plugin tries to expand the sync to cover any target in your working set.
+By default, the plugin tries to expand the sync to cover any target in your working set.
 This ensures these files are refreshed without having to go to the trouble of adding a temporary target to your project view.
 - This sometimes causes problems, and you may see a warning in your Bazel sync tool window to disable it.

 **Non-Incrementally Sync Project with BUILD Files**